-Your protection under these civil rights statutes is determined on a case-by-case basis.
-It is based on documentation of a disability that currently substantially limits major life activity, including learning.
-Accommodations are individualized and are intended to provide equal access to programs and courses for students who are otherwise qualified.
+Documentation of a disability is required which currently substantially limits major life activity, including learning.
+Accommodations are individualized (determined on a case by case basis) and are intended to provide equal access to programs and courses for students who are otherwise qualified.

 Disabilities involve substantial limitations.
 They are distinct from common conditions that do not substantially limit major life activities.
 Disabilities may be visible or hidden, which include: